 The Division of Analytics serves as the center of excellence for health and human services statistical analysis, generative analytics and evaluation/monitoring metrics.

 Data Analytics - Analysts with the Division of Analytics provide oversight and strategic direction and are responsible for coordinating data analysis initiatives for the various departments that regulate health care and social services to ensure policy is consistent with long-term goals across the commonwealth.

-Research and Program Evaluation - Health and social services policy are complex topics and involve difficult decisions that must balance the interests of several constituencies.
+Research and Program Evaluation - Health and social services policy covers complex topics and involves difficult decisions that must balance the interests of several constituencies.
 Researchers at the Office of Health Data and Analytics work on projects to promote the creation of new knowledge to inform Kentucky policy makers as they make these decisions.

-State University Partnership Program - The State University Partnership (SUP) is a research program between CHFS leadership and university research centers designed to expand the Cabinet's research capacity, support the development of evidence based policy decisions, and develop a research community within the Commonwealth.
+State University Partnership Program - The State University Partnership is a research program between CHFS leadership and university research centers designed to expand Cabinet research capacity, support the development of evidence based policy decisions and develop a research community in the commonwealth.